Farid Hafez: European Islamophobia Report

 Since 2021, the report is published by Leopold Weiss Institute together with several US American institutions such as UC Berkeley's Othering & Belonging Institute headed by John A. Powell, Rutgers University's Center for Security, Race and Rights.

 Its 2015 edition was presented by MEP Josef Weidenholzer and MEP Afzal Khan, who belong both to the Progressive Alliance of Socialists and Democrats.
 The 2017 edition was presented by Wajid Khan.
 Its 2018 edition was presented by the British member of the European Parliament for the British Green Party, the Rt.
 Honorable Magid Magid.
+In 2023, the social democratic MEP Joao Albuquerque (Portugal) supported the discussion of the report by the Brussels-based European Network on Religion & Belief (ENORB).
 The report has been presented at different venues and international organizations such as the OSCE, and the Council of Europe.